HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### The bigger picture

 The following figure depicts a high level overview of a software system for VCPU-32.
 At the center is the execution thread, which is called a **task**.
 A task will consist of the current execution object and the task data area.
 Tasks belong to a **job**.
-All tasks of a job share the job data area.
+All tasks of a job share a common job data area.
 At the highest level is the **system**, which contains the global data area for the system.
 All tasks make calls to system services.
 At any point in time the CPU is executing a task of a job or a system level functions.
 If the CPU has more than one core, there are as many tasks active as there are cores in the CPU.

 ```
       :---------------------------------------------------------------------------------------: